Saturday, December 19, 2009

 I love how summer winds down with one last hurrah from the late season fruits and vegetables.
 Plums are starting to ripen and the peaches are slowing down (but don't you find they're almost sweeter now, than at the beginning of their season?).

 A week or so ago I picked up a 20 pound box of peaches; I froze the majority of them (rinse gently under cool water to remove fuzz; slice, pit and freeze on parchment lined baking sheets then store in freezer bags - peel when ready to use).
-Several peaches made their way into canning jars, a
+Several peaches made their way into canning jars, a very easy cake was thrown together one afternoon but yet I was left with two very ripe, desperate to be used peaches on my counter.

 I've always wanted to try my hand at a galette - the most free form pie you ever did see.